a-cordier/minimidim/README.md

-# MINIM-SYNTH
+# MINIMIDIM

-Giving a try to write a basic synth using minim library and processing
+Builting a midi synth scripting environment based on the processing minim library

 ## Components